 Let’s start with the basics.

-Brand mentions, or the volume of mentions, indicate how many times the name of your company, your hashtag, or any other word you monitor while running a PR campaign, has been mentions online within a given timeframe.
+Brand mentions, or the volume of mentions, indicate how many times the name of your company, your hashtag, or any other word you monitor while running a PR campaign, has been mentioned online within a given timeframe.

 If the main goal of your PR campaign is to raise awareness, keep an eye on the volume of mentions.